 Bandha

-Bandha means “lock,” and they control the primal energy or life force (prana), moving energy to the brain centers, the nadis (channels through which prana flows), and the chakras (energy centers).
+Bandha means “lock,” and it controls the primal energy or life force (prana), directing it to the brain centers, the nadis (channels through which prana flows), and the chakras (energy centers).
 When engaged, they ultimately increase blood flow, regulating all internal systems.

 Jalandhara Bandha- Throat Lock

 ‘Jal’ means throat, ‘Jalan’ means net, and ‘dharan’ means flow or stream.
-Therefore, Jalandhara controls the energy flow through the nerves and vessels of the neck area.
+Therefore, Jalandhara controls the flow of energy through the nerves and vessels of the neck.
 To find Jalandhara, inhale entirely, and when you exhale, bring your chin towards your chest as you lift the sternum towards the chin, which compresses the sinuses and main arteries of the neck, balancing the thyroid and regulating metabolism.

 Uddiyana Bandha- Diaphragm Lock

-‘Uddiyana’ means to fly or rise up.
+‘Uddiyana’ means to fly or rise.
 It stimulates digestive juices, increases metabolism, engages the abdominal organs, and balances the adrenal system.
 It relieves stress, lethargy, and tension.
 To practice this, exhale while drawing the abdominal wall and organs back and upward to stimulate the digestive system.

 Mula Bandha- Root Lock